Frodo Baggins as a character is no way near to perfect. But still I love this hobbit😊. Here’s why…

 “It seems that Hobbits fade very reluctantly.
 I have known strong warriors of the Big People who would quickly have been overcome by that splinter, which you bore for seventeen days.” – The Fellowship of the Ring (The Lord of the Rings, #1)

-And maybe because of the goodness inherent in hobbits or just the kind of person that he was, Frodo – even through much hardships, torture and pain – was slow to succumbed to the power of the ring.
+And maybe because of the goodness inherent in hobbits or just the kind of person that he was, Frodo – even through much hardships, torture and pain – was slow to succumb to the power of the ring.

 A Good and Kind Master.
 Frodo treated people with kindness and respect and that was nowhere more evident than in his dealings with Samwise Gamgee.
-Eventhough, they were technically master and servant, theirs are one of the most enduring friendships in literature.
+Eventhough, they were technically master and servant, theirs is one of the most enduring friendships in literature.
 Frodo was kind even to Gollum, maybe because he empathized with what the creature had gone through wearing the One Ring and would like to think he is not beyond redemptiom.
 This was best seen through his willingness to offer his life to save Gollum from being shot by Faramir.

 ‘Shall we shoot?’ said Faramir, turning quickly to Frodo.